Nutrition & Weight Management

 If you are overweight and currently taking oral medications for type 2 diabetes, you may be a candidate for the ENDO Trial.
 The trial is evaluating EndoBarrier - an investigational, non-surgical medical device designed to decrease blood sugar.
-To learn more, and to see if you might qualify, please call 1-888-STUDY-9 or visit http://www.endobarriertrial.com/.
+For more information, please contact Ashley Bourland at 617-638-5906 or Ashley.Bourland@bmc.org.

 Pivotal Aspiration Therapy with Adjusted Lifestyle (PATHWAY) Study (Closed to Enrollment)